appcelerator-forks/samueleastdev.appc.push.notifications/README.md

 # Create a new development certificate with your newly created app id
 # Download and double click install

-#Run on phone allow push notification no device id returned
+#Run on phone allow push notification

+# Make sure you register call is inside the acs login block please see alloy.js